GloryKO/HealthCentaTask/README.md

 2. Update the file_path variable in main.py to point to your Excel file.

 3. Run the scripts:
-   - First, start the mock server: bash python mock_server.py
+   - First, start the mock server by opening your terminal and running the command below:
+     `python mock_server.py`
+      this starts the server locally on port 8000 (this is very important as the main file is dependent on the server running)

-   - Then, run the main processing script: bash python main.py
+   - Then, open a different terminal and run the main processing script using the following command:
+      `python main.py`

 4. The processed JSON data will be printed to the console.
-   - To send the data to an API, *uncomment* the relevant lines in the main() function and update the api_url variable with the correct endpoint.
+   -

 ---